Pokémon: Jirachi, Wish Maker: Plot

 Butler attempts to harness Jirachi's power, but is interrupted inside the circus tent by Ash and his friends.
 With the help of Diane and Absol, they take Butler's bus to Forina so that Jirachi can go home; unknown to them, Butler's Mightyena places a tracking device on the bus as it is leaving.
 As Ash and his friends travel along bumpy terrain, the device falls off, but Butler still discovers where they are headed.
-Before the day Jirachi has to return, Max feels upset about losing his new friend, so Ash tells him about one of his friends, Misty.
-He explains that even though they don't see each other anymore, they will always be friends (this dialogue was different in the original, where Ash just mentions that a thousand years to Jirachi would feel like just an instant to him).
+On the day before Jirachi has to return, Max feels upset about losing his new friend, so Ash tells him about one of his friends, Misty, explaining that even though they no longer see each other, they will always be friends.
 Before the group can make it back to Forina, they realize that Butler had followed them there and set a trap.
 Butler manages to once again steal Jirachi in an attempt to take its power again.

-When Butler sets his plan in motion, however, a fake Groudon monster is created instead of the real thing.
-Absorbing the energy from the surrounding area, the monster begins to turn Forina into a wasteland, killing all plants in sight and absorbing all living creatures, including May, Brock and Team Rocket, who had followed them the whole way.
-When Diane is absorbed by the fake Groudon, Butler realizes his long-time relationship with her is what is more important, and with Ash and Max's help he is able to distract the fake Groudon.
+When Butler sets his plan in motion, he is shocked to find out that his work didn't create a resurrected Groudon, but instead created a giant monster resembling Groudon.
+The fake Groudon soon begins to consume all of life by absorbing the energy from the surrounding area, turning Forina into a wasteland by killing all plants in sight and absorbing all living creatures, including May, Brock, and Team Rocket, who had followed them the whole way.
+When Diane is absorbed by the fake Groudon, Butler realizes his long-time relationship with her is what is more important, and with Ash and Max's help, he is able to distract the fake Groudon.

-Eventually, Jirachi reabsorbs the energy used to create Groudon, and uses Doom Desire to destroy it for good, before leaving for another thousand years of slumber.
+Eventually, Jirachi re-absorbs the energy used to create the fake Groudon, and uses Doom Desire to destroy it for good, before leaving for another thousand years of slumber.
 May, in all the excitement, forgets to close the last panel of her novelty, but simply brushes it off.
 Though she never reveals what she wished for, she is confident it will still come true.
 Before they leave Forina, Max hears Jirachi's voice one last time, reminding him that they will always be friends.

-During the end credits, May gets tired of walking until the man who sold her the wishing star gives them a lift on his truck.
-Then they look at stars, the group sees constellations which form Pokémon from Teddiursa to Pikachu, and they all watch the festival's fireworks before continuing their adventure.